hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 ## Hands-on Practice

-We provide a [runnable example](ColossalAI/examples/tutorial/feathures/amp_with_booster/README.md) which demonstrates the use of AMP with Colossal-AI.
+Now we will introduce the use of AMP with Colossal-AI.
 In this practice, we will use Torch AMP as an example, but do note that config files are provided for all AMP modes.

 ### Step 1.
 Create a config file